markd2/RandomLearning/ML/readme.md

   - access the feature's Type via `type`
   - and then a bunch of `isUndefined`, `doubleValue`, `stringValue`, etc
   - can compare with `isEqual(to:)`

+* MLMultiArray
+  - multi-dimensional array
+  - all elements are one of the same type
+     - int32
+     - float16
+     - float32
+     - float64
+  - shape is an integer array that has an element for each dimension in the multiarray
+  - to inspect the shape and constraints of an input or output feature
+    - access the modelDescription
+    - find the multiarray input or output feature
+    - access the fetaure descriptions multiArrayConstraint
+    - inspect the constraint's shape and shapeConstraint

+* MLBatchProvider